fuzziqersoftware/newserv/README.md

     PSO BB           9422, 11000, 12000, 12004, 12005, 12008

 For GC clients, you'll have to use newserv's built-in DNS server or set up your own DNS server as well.
 Remote players can connect to your server by entering your DNS server's IP address in their client's network configuration.
 If you use newserv's built-in DNS server, you'll also need to forward UDP port 53 to your newserv instance.

+### Using newserv as a proxy

+If you want to play online on remote servers rather than running your own server, newserv also includes a PSO proxy.
+Currently this works with PSO GC and may work with PC, but not with BB.

+Run newserv like `./newserv --proxy-destination=1.1.1.1` (replace the IP address appropriately for the server you want to connect to).
+This works for normal clients (using the connection parameters in config.json), as well as tapserver clients.